 - Using a pencil, lightly mark the center of the sheet to separate the areas of sky above and land below.

-Drawing an Aerial Perspective Landscape - Step 2
+Aerial Perspective Drawing - Step 2

 Sketch in the skylines and layers of cloud.